fvukic/hello-world/README.md

 How to create and change the branch i.e branching in short.

--Create new branch
+- Create new branch
--Open the document
+- Open the document
--Edit the document
+- Edit the document
--Close the document
+- Close the document